SeanPluemer/Sand-Table/Marlin-2.0.x/README.md

 <img align="right" width=175 src="buildroot/share/pixmaps/logo/marlin-250.png" />

-Additional documentation can be found at the [Marlin Home Page](http://marlinfw.org/).
+Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).
-Please let us know if Marlin misbehaves in any way.
+Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

 ## Marlin 2.0